guywilson/Cloak/README.md

 Building Cloak
 --------------
-Cloak is written in C++ and I have provided makefiles for Unix/Linux (makefile.nix.mak) using the gcc compiler (tested on Ubuntu 16.04 64-bit), for Windows (makefile.win.mak) using Visual Studio C++ (I used VS 2015 Community Edition, tested on Windows 10 64-bit), and for macOS (makefile.mac.mak) using the real gcc compiler v7.1 (I had issues with debugging when compiled with the xcode commnad line tools) and tested on macOS Sierra 10.12.6.
+Cloak is written in C++ and I have provided makefiles for Unix/Linux (makefile.nix.mak) using the gcc compiler (tested on Ubuntu 16.04 64-bit), for Windows (makefile.win.mak) using Visual Studio C++ (I used VS 2015 Community Edition, tested on Windows 10 64-bit), and for macOS (makefile.mac.mak) using gcc (xcode commnad line tools) and tested on macOS Sierra 10.12.6.
 Cloak depends on the 3rd party libraries libpng, zlib (both for PNG read/write functionality) and libbsd for Ubuntu (to provide strlcpy/strlcat library functions).
 I have provided the pre-built libraries libpng.lib and zlib.lib for Windows x64.

 Using Cloak
 -----------